russellcentral/262-logical-clocks/README.md

        --duration 60
    ```

 Each machine runs independently, logging events to its own file.
 After 60 seconds, each stops.
-Collect the logs from each host and run the **analysis** script locally to visualize results (see below).
+Collect the logs from each host and run the **analysis** script locally to visualize results (see below for more details).

 ---